biopython/biopython.github.io/wiki/Active_projects.md

 The mentors are [Stephen Smith](http://blackrim.org/) (primary), [Brad Chapman](http://bcbio.wordpress.com/), and [David Kidd](http://evoviz.nescent.org/).
-The code currently lives at the [Geography fork of the nmatzke branch on GitHub](http://github.com/nmatzke/biopython/tree/Geography), and you can see a timeline and other info about ongoing development [here](BioGeography "wikilink").
+The code currently lives at the Bio/Geography directory of the [Geography fork of the nmatzke branch on GitHub](http://github.com/nmatzke/biopython/tree/Geography), and you can see a timeline and other info about ongoing development [here](BioGeography "wikilink").
 The new module is being documented on